railwayapp/docs/src/docs/reference/accounts.md

 ### Deleting Your Account

-selecting "Delete Account" at the bottom of the [Account Settings](https://railway.app/account) page will delete your account.
+Selecting "Delete Account" at the bottom of the [Account Settings](https://railway.app/account) page will delete your account.
 All data related to your account will be deleted.

 <Image src="https://res.cloudinary.com/railway/image/upload/v1641244076/docs/delete_acz7hs.png"
 alt="Screenshot of Account Delete View"